Six-Day War: The West Bank

 After the Old City fell, the Jerusalem Brigade reinforced the paratroopers, and continued to the south, capturing Judea and Gush Etzion.
 Hebron was taken without any resistance.
-Fearful that Israeli soldiers would exact retribution for the 1929 massacre of the city's Jewish community, Hebron's residents flew white sheets from their windows and rooftops and gave up their weapons.
+Fearful that Israeli soldiers would exact retribution for the 1929 massacre of the city's Jewish community, Hebron's residents flew white sheets from their windows and rooftops.
 The Harel Brigade proceeded eastward, descending to the Jordan River.

 On 7 June, Israeli forces seized Bethlehem, taking the city after a brief battle that left some 40 Jordanian soldiers dead, with the remainder fleeing.
-On the same day, one of Peled's brigades seized Nablus; then it joined one of Central Command's armoured brigades to fight the Jordanian forces; as the Jordanians held the advantage of superior equipment and were equal in numbers to the Israelis.
+On the same day, one of Peled's brigades seized Nablus; then it joined one of Central Command's armored brigades to fight the Jordanian forces; as the Jordanians held the advantage of superior equipment and were equal in numbers to the Israelis.

 Again, the air superiority of the IAF proved paramount as it immobilized the Jordanians, leading to their defeat.
 One of Peled's brigades joined with its Central Command counterparts coming from Ramallah, and the remaining two blocked the Jordan river crossings together with the Central Command's 10th.
 Engineering Corps sappers blew up the Abdullah and Hussein bridges with captured Jordanian mortar shells, while elements of the Harel Brigade crossed the river and occupied positions along the east bank to cover them, but quickly pulled back due to American pressure.
 The Jordanians, anticipating an Israeli offensive deep into Jordan, assembled the remnants of their army and Iraqi units in Jordan to protect the western approaches to Amman and the southern slopes of the Golan Heights.

 As Israel continued its offensive on 7 June, taking no account of the UN ceasefire resolution, the Egyptian-Jordanian command ordered a full Jordanian withdrawal for the second time, in order to avoid an annihilation of the Jordanian army.
 This was complete by nightfall on 7 June.

 After the Old City was captured, Dayan told his troops to "dig in" to hold it.
-When an armoured brigade commander entered the West Bank on his own initiative, and stated that he could see Jericho, Dayan ordered him back.
+When an armored brigade commander entered the West Bank on his own initiative, and stated that he could see Jericho, Dayan ordered him back.
 It was only after intelligence reports indicated that Hussein had withdrawn his forces across the Jordan River that Dayan ordered his troops to capture the West Bank.
 According to Narkis:

 First, the Israeli government had no intention of capturing the West Bank.
 On the contrary, it was opposed to it.
 Second, there was not any provocation on the part of the IDF.
 Third, the rein was only loosened when a real threat to Jerusalem's security emerged.
 This is truly how things happened on June 5, although it is difficult to believe.
-The end result was something that no one had planned.
+The result was something that no one had planned.